Connections-Business-Directory/Connections/README.txt

 [Complete Changelog can be found here.](https://connections-pro.com/changelog/)

+= 8.44 06/11/2019 =
+* NEW: Introduce the `cn_frontend_enqueue_styles` action.
+* TWEAK: Clear cached response after plugin update check to ensure when an addon plugin is updated it will not continue to display as an updated is available.
+* TWEAK: Pass the require attribute to the checkbox field type.
+* TWEAK: Add required attribute to the select field.
+* TWEAK: Move class prefixing to occur before adding the required class.
+* TWEAK: Add error styles to then entry form checkboxes.
+* TWEAK: Bump max WP version in dependency checker.
+* TWEAK: Use webpack to bundle admin CSS.
+* TWEAK: Break out the brandicon and fonticon picker CSS into their own files and import them into the admin CSS file.
+* TWEAK: Remove the brandicon CSS from the frontend CSS file and and import the brandicon CSS file instead.
+* DEV: Continue laying the foundation for the font icon picker support for the social network settings.
+* DEV: Update dist files.

 = 8.43 05/17/2019 =
 * TWEAK: Do not save previous entry query results in an array.
 Doing this made doing REST changes have odd results.
 * BUG: Check for `WP_Error` before calling `cnCountry::getDivisions()` to prevent a potential fatal PHP error.